Positioning has become an industry buzzword. But that doesn't mean it is without merit.

-There are thousands of agencies -- many of which offer the same services, promise similar results, and are generally positioned the same.
+There are thousands of agencies -- many of which offer the same services, promise similar results, and are generally positioned the same in the market.

 Here's just one list of an actual agency's service offerings: